Health Information and Tools > Patient Care Handouts > Barky cough in children (Croup): HEAL

 The swelling in the throat can change your child’s voice and cause a harsh, “barky” cough.
 Children with croup can get stridor – a high-pitched breathing sound made when they take a breath in, which can lead to difficulty breathing.

 Croup affects younger children because their airways are smaller.
-Children between the ages of three months and five years old are most likely to get sick, but older children may have symptoms too.
+Children between the ages of 3 months and 5 years old are most likely to get sick, but older children may have symptoms too.
 The same virus that causes croup in a young child can give cold symptoms to other family members.

 Symptoms